green-flash/reddit-modteam-tools/README.md

-# reddit-mod-tools
+# reddit-modteam-tools

-A collection of tools that make moderating big subreddits a bit easier
+A collection of server-side tools that make moderating reddit in large mod teams a bit easier for everyone